SatsuiBird/SatsuiMemoryDemo/README.md

     myPatch.Data.Vars.Add(new PatchDataVar(VarType.Numeric, "Flags", "Winmine__XP.exe+5194", null));

 The second important thing to know is the **expression** parameter.
-If you leave it empty, like i done for my **MyFlagCounter** variable, SatsuiMemory will allocate space in the memory of the targeted process.
+If you leave it empty, like i done for the **MyFlagCounter** variable, SatsuiMemory will allocate space in memory of the targeted process.
 But if you set an expression value, like i done for the **Flags** variable, SatsuiMemory will read and write the memory at this place.
 In a variable expression, you can use **module** name, **hexadecimal** value, and your **own variables** !